tigrannajaryan/govariant/README.md

 To run the benchmarks do `make benchmark`.

-Below is a chart that shows CPU usage by certain benchmarked operations for several variant implementations:
+Below is a chart that shows CPU times of a few operations for this and several alternate variant implementations (lower is better):

 - [Interface](internal/interfacev/interfacev.go) - typical
   interface-based implementation of a variant